immcantation/alakazam/docs/vignettes/AminoAcids-Vignette.md

 * `polarity`: average polarity
 * `aliphatic`: normalized aliphatic index
 * `charge`: normalized net charge
-* `acidic`: acidic side chain content
+* `acidic`: acidic side chain residue content
 * `basic`: basic side chain residue content
 * `aromatic`: aromatic side chain content

-This example demonstrates how to calculate all of the available amino acid properties from DNA sequences found in `JUNCTION` column of the Change-O file previously loaded.
+This example demonstrates how to calculate all of the available amino acid properties from DNA sequences found in the `junction` column of the previously loaded AIRR file.

 Translation of the DNA sequences to amino acid sequences is accomplished by specifying the `nt=TRUE` argument.
 To reduce the junction sequence to the CDR3